fantasticit/q-cli/README.md

 # hy-cli

-> A simple CLI for scaffolding project via other template project.
+> A simple CLI for scaffolding project via template.

 ## Install